Create a capture session

 You can view and sort the data in this table to identify the automatic tie points with the highest error values.

-- On the QA tool, click the Overview tab.
+11. On the Quality Assurance view, click the Overview tab.
 On the right side, scroll to the Reprojection Errors section and view the Automatic Tie Points Reprojection Errors histogram.

 The symbology of the histogram matches the symbology of the globe view.

 The PDF is saved on your computer.
-It is a way to share the QA statistics of the alignment.
+It is a way to share the quality assurance statistics of the alignment.

-- Close the QA tool and save the project.
+15. Close the Quality Assurance view and save the project.

 You've performed an initial alignment, added control points, refined the alignment, and examined the alignment statistics.
 You also exported a PDF copy of the alignment statistics to document your work, and share with your stakeholders.